mikemaccana/agave/README.md

  - Only adds things you use every day.
 See 'What does Agave provide?' below
  - Is tiny.
 Around 2K unminified.
- - Built for ES5:
-   - Leverages ES5’s native methods
+ - Built for ES5, leveraging ES5’s fast native methods and avoiding polyfill code for ancient browsers.
-   - Doesn’t try and re-implement anything already in ES5.
  - Is an AMD module, easily loadable by requirejs in both the browser and node.

 ## What does Agave provide?